 Do you have a set of pencils and a food storage bag?
 Yes?
-Then you are all set for this no prep science activity that is a great introduction to molecules.
+Then you are all set for this no-prep science activity that is a great introduction to molecules.

 No matter how many times we do this project with my kids, they find it entertaining.
 What kid doesn’t enjoy filling a bag with water and jabbing it with sharp pencils?
-If you explain the science behind it (scroll down for my easy approach), not only it will be a fun activity, but it also will count as a science class for the day.
+If you explain the science behind it (scroll down for my easy approach), not only will it be a fun activity, but it also will count as a science class for the day.

 While this activity is great for keeping kids entertained outside, it also can be done inside.
 Once you get the hang of it, you can even do it at your kitchen table.

 One potential problem is when little kids poke the bag with a pencil and then change their minds and pull it back, looking for a better spot.
 Mini water fountain over the dinner table?
 Don’t stress!
 Just grab another pencil off the table and stick it through their hole.
 It will stop the waterworks.